Axeiru/DNNFacialLandmarkThermometer/README.md

 - Canny edge detection hysteresis thresholds can be controlled for each image via sliders.

-- The background is norminally white, however it switches between:
+- The background is norminally white, however, it switches between:
   - Green, if faces are detected and all medial canthus temperatures are below the fever threshold of 38 degrees Celcius
   - Red, if a fever is detected, i.e. medial canthus temperature >= 38.0 Celcius.